mananat trayate iti mantraha

 So basically what i suggest is that if you want to practice mantra singing or chanting in front of a group, the best is to use a CD or high resolution music of an Indian trained mantra singer.
 In this way, you are going to give the possibility to the group to practice rightly, or at least to try to follow the right style by following the recording.

 Many people don't realize that it is no needed to to live mantra presentations, the audience doesn't need that, because they will be copying a wrong way of practicing mantra.
-So many times is stronger the ego of the person eager to lead a singing group than the real need of it.
+So many times is stronger the ego of the person eager to lead a singing group than the real need of it. besides many times the group will no benefit from an untrained mantra singer who will present the science with lots of LOOPHOLES.

 There are different types of mantras.
 Every mantra activates a particular kind of energy in a different part of the body.
 Without that necessary awareness, just repeating the sound only brings dullness to the mind.